eventvision-robotics/iros_workshop/README.md

 This framework is instantiated through an **IROS 2025 Workshop Challenge** that benchmarks state-of-the-art methods, yielding insights into optimal architectures and persistent challenges.

-Please visit the challenge websites for more details: [Overview](https://nail-hnu.github.io/EvSLAM/index.html) and [Submission](https://www.codabench.org/competitions/9407/)
+Please visit the challenge websites for more details: [Overview](https://nail-hnu.github.io/EvSLAM/index.html) and [Submission](https://www.codabench.org/competitions/9407/).

+**Cash Awards** - First Prize: 3K RMB; Second Prize: 2K RMB; Third Prize: 1K RMB.

 Any questions about the challenge can be directed at <a href="mailto:junkainiu@hnu.edu.cn">junkainiu@hnu.edu.cn</a>.